 Mauricio graduated from the Urban Management and Development Master’s last year.
-He was part of the Urban Strategies and Planning specialisation, as well as the research team that collaborated with GIZ Ecuador.
+He was part of the Urban Strategies and Planning Master track as well as the research team that collaborated with GIZ Ecuador.
 Born and raised in Mexico City, Mauricio worked as a researcher after graduating with an MA in Philosophy and volunteered as an activist for sustainable mobility.
 Currently, he is working as a strategic coordinator in the Mexico City Mobility Department.

 What was your UMD study experience like?